salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.validate.md

 # flags.wait.summary

-Number of minutes to wait for command to complete and display results.
+Number of minutes to wait for the command to complete and display results.

 # flags.wait.description

-If the command continues to run after the wait period, the CLI returns control of the terminal window to you.
+If the command continues to run after the wait period, the CLI returns control of the terminal window to you and returns the job ID.
+To resume watching the validation, run "sf deploy metadata resume".
+To check the status of the validation, run "sf deploy metadata report".

 # flags.manifest.summary

-Full file path for manifest (package.xml) of components to deploy.
+Full file path for manifest (package.xml) of components to validate for deployment.

 # flags.manifest.description